naimul3070/kubernetes/README.md

 #### now copy the token and run to the worker node,

-### for check run the comand in master node for check the nodes status
+### for check run the command in master node for check the nodes status

     kubectl get node

 # Troubleshooting

 #### if the node status in showiing not-ready just enable the docker and turn of the the swap memory of all-nodes

     sudo systemctl enable docker.service
     sudo swapoff -a

 # Happy kubernatis ---- enjoy---